 The first time I had sex, my only wisdom was to not lay still.
-All my male friends begrudged women who didn’t try to get involved with positions.
+Male friends complain about women not making enough effort.
 I remember my ex on top of me, and me thinking: how on earth do I make myself active in bed when I’m unable to move?
 I felt like a star fish trying to navigate round an octopus.

 How to be more active in bed: Initiate foreplay early on

 According to Men’s Journal, research shows people can have longer and better sex when they gradually build up to intercourse.
-So, foreplay doesn’t just help women – despite the stereotype that not getting straight into action is annoying for men.
+So, foreplay doesn’t help women alone – despite the stereotype that men prefer getting straight into action.

-Rather than wait until you get back home and start kissing, think about foreplay a few days before.
+Rather than wait until you’re back home to start kissing, think about foreplay a few days before a date.
 You can tease through messages what you hope to happen, let it be known you have purchased new lingerie, and if you’re living together, kind acts like massages and extra affection can arouse desire.

 Once on a date with a partner, I told them I had no underwear on as we were in a lift heading for drinks.
 (I was wearing a bodysuit).
 This really turned him on, to the point we were making out passionately in the lift back out.